-Travelling abroad for studies has never been an easy decision.
-The process of leaving the shores of Nigeria to a far distant land where your families and friends may not likely see you till the end of your studies, which could take up to four years, is a difficult endeavour.
+Traveling abroad for studies has never been an easy decision.
+The process of leaving the shores of Nigeria for a faraway land where your families and friends may not likely see you till the end of your studies, which could take up to four years, is a difficult endeavor.
 But then, good things are not easy to come by.

-While the cost of studying abroad is also on the high side, an international student of Nigerian origin has conquered one challenge facing his or her mates in the country – he or she would never be kept at home due to the challenge of the strike.
+While the cost of studying abroad is also on the high side, an international student of Nigerian origin has conquered one challenge facing his or her mates in the country: he or she would never be kept at home due to the challenge of the strike.
 Hardly does it occur abroad.
-This is one of the reasons most Nigerian students move into countries that offer excellent opportunities for better degrees and higher quality of life.
-There is nothing that gives joy than this.
+This is one of the reasons most Nigerian students move to countries that offer excellent opportunities for better degrees and a higher quality of life.
+There is nothing that brings more joy than this.

-The history of civilisation cannot be recounted without mentioning the role played by law.
-This means that law has been part of man since the beginning of time.
-Its involvedness basically differentiates man from other animals.
+You cannot recount the history of civilization without mentioning the role played by law.
+This means that the law has been part of man since the beginning of time.
+Its involvement basically differentiates man from other animals.

-Without law, the world would not be progressive as it keeps all the activities of man in check.
-Law ensures that order is sustained in the society and fairness equitably distributed to everyone, irrespective of background and status.
-These laws could be presented in form of rules and regulations whose aim is to maintain law and order in the society as well as keep everyone sane.
+Without law, the world would not be progressive, as it keeps all the activities of man in check.
+The law ensures that there is order in the society and fairness is for to everyone, irrespective of background and status.
+These laws could be presented in the form of rules and regulations whose aim is to maintain law and order in society as well as keep everyone sane.

-Law, however, differs from country to country through studying law abroad has far more advantages than studying it in Nigeria.
+Law, however, differs from country to country, and studying it abroad has far more advantages than studying it in Nigeria.
 It takes years to complete a law degree abroad and so, before embarking on this great journey, you must find out what it takes to become a law graduate abroad.
 The law field is a very dynamic one and has new areas evolving with time.
-You will need to be well-prepared for the task ahead, even after you must have been called to bar during your final year.
+You will need to be prepare for the task ahead, even after you get the call to bar during your final year.

 Similarly, obtaining a law qualification may seem a bit more difficult than some other courses.
-You would need dedication, commitment and determination to combat the challenges attached to it.
+You would need dedication, commitment, and determination to combat the challenges attached to it.
 Nevertheless, there are seamless career opportunities available for international students.
-Upon graduation, they are referred to as lawyers.
+Upon graduation, they become lawyers.

 Knowing the rankings of law schools is very vital.
 There are rudimentary factors that must be taken into deliberation because they will help you in your choice of school.
 They are: